FerrahWolfeh/imageboard-downloader-rs/README.md

 # Imageboard Downloader

-*imageboard-downloader-rs* a command-line multi image gallery downloader made in **Rust** with a very simple, yet extensible API.
+*imageboard-downloader-rs* is a command-line multi image gallery downloader made in **Rust** with a very simple, yet extensible API.

 It is a cross-platform tool with speed, simple cli interface and multiple simultaneous downloads as its main focus.